The Bread and Butter...

 Facebook - "The Signpost" is a giant of social media.
 As an early adopter of this platform, I saw it at its best, no ads, organic reach and clean design.

-Now it is a colossus.
-In many ways you must have a Facebook profile, but for my business clients, its not the key tool, its a signpost to your site and a teaser for your content.
+Now it is a colossus and not your best business buddy.
+In many ways you must have a Facebook profile, but for many business clients, it's not the key tool, its a signpost to your site and a teaser for your content.
 Here is a relevant blog article.

 Set up Business Page